 Epidemiologic surveillance has been ongoing at Idaho National Engineering and Environmental Laboratory (INEEL) since 1993.
-This report provides a summary of epidemiologic surveillance data collected from INEEL from January 1, 2000 through December 31, 2000.
+This report provides a summary of epidemiologic surveillance data collected from INEEL from January 1, 2001 through December 31, 2001.

-The data were collected by a coordinator at INEEL and submitted to the Epidemiologic Surveillance Data Center, located at Oak Ridge Institute
+The data were collected by a coordinator at INEEL and submitted to the Epidemiologic Surveillance Data Center, located at Oak Ridge Institute for Science and Education, where quality control procedures and preliminary data analyses were carried out.
+The analyses were interpreted and the final report prepared by DOE's Office of Health Studies.

 The information presented in this report provides highlights of the data analyses conducted.
-Surveillance reports and additional supporting tables are posted on the Office of Health Programs' Web site (http://tis.eh.doe. gov/health/epi/surv/index.html) or are available by request.
-The main sections of the report include: work force characteristics: absences due to injury or illness lasting 5 or more consecutive workdays; workplace injuries, illnesses, and deaths that were reportable to the Occupational Safety and Health Administration ("OSHArecordable" events): and disabilities and deaths among current workers.
+Surveillance reports and additional supporting tables are posted on the Office of Health Studies' Web site (http://tis.eh.doe.gov/health/ epi/surv/index.html) or are available by request.
+The main sections of the report include: work force characteristics; absences due to injury or illness lasting 5 or more consecutive workdays; workplace injuries, illnesses, and deaths that were reportable to the Occupational Safety and Health Administration ("OSHArecordable" events); and disabilities and deaths among current workers.
+The report also includes a section on time trends that provides comparative information on the health of the work force from 1993 to 2001.